numalariamodeling/FE-2023-examples/README.md

         config.parameters.Run_Number = 0
     ```

 4. Now that you've added these changes, try running your new script with `python3 run_example_inputs.py`.
 Once it has succeeded go check on what has run.
 Do you see the changes to your demographics.json and the climate folder in the experiment's `Assets` directory?
 How about to config.json or stdout.txt?
-You should also see [`InsetChart.json`](https://docs.idmod.org/projects/emod-malaria/en/latest/software-report-inset-chart.html) in the simulation's output folder - this is EMOD's default report that will give you an idea of what's going on in your simulation.
-We'll explore this more later in the Analysis section of Week 2.

 </p>
 </details>